FIWARE/tutorials.NGSI-v2/docs/ld-subscriptions-registrations.md

 ### Create a Subscription (Store 1) - Low Stock

 NGSI-LD subscriptions can be set up using the `/ngsi-ld/v1/subscriptions/` endpoint and in a similar manner to the NGSI-v2 `/v2/subscriptions` endpoint.
-The payload body is slightly different, however.
+The payload body is slightly different however.
 Firstly the linked data `@context` must be present either as an attribute or in the `Link` header.
 If the `@context` is placed in the body the `Context-Type` header must state that the payload is `application/ld+json` - i.e. Linked Data plus JSON.
 The supplied `@context` will also be used when making notifications as part of the notification request.

 The `type` of the NGSI-LD subscription request is always `type=Subscription`.
 The structure of the subscription has changed.
-When setting up a subscription, there is no longer a separate `subject` section to the payload, entities to watch and trigger conditions are now set at the same level as the `description` of the subscription:
+When setting up a subscription, there is no longer a separate `subject` section to the payload, entities to watch and trigger conditions are now set at the same level as the `description` of the subscription.

--   `condition.attrs` has been moved up a level and renamed to `watchedAttributes`.
+-   `condition.attrs` has been moved up a level and renamed to `watchedAttributes`
--   `condition.expression` has been moved up a level and renamed to `q`.
+-   `condition.expression` has been moved up a level and renamed to `q`

 The `notification` section of the body states that once the conditions of the subscription have been met, a POST request containing all affected Shelf entities will be sent to the URL `http://tutorial:3000/subscription/low-stock-store001`.
 It is now possible to amend the notification payload by requesting `notification.format=keyValues` and remove the `@context` from the notification body by stating `notification.endpoint.accept=application/json`.
 The `@context` is not lost, it is merely passed as a `Link` header.
-In summary, all the flags within a subscription work in the same manner as a GET request to the context broker itself.
+In summary, all of the flags within a subscription work in the same manner as a GET request to the context broker itself.
 If no flags are set, a full NGSI-LD response including the `@context` is returned by default, and the payload can be reduced and amended by adding in further restrictions.

-#### 1 Request:
+#### 1️⃣ Request:

 ```bash
 curl -L -X POST 'http://localhost:1026/ngsi-ld/v1/subscriptions/' \